 - Panic attacks

-While some substances will have milder withdrawals, there are others that are known to have withdrawal periods so intense and possibly dangerous that they should always be stopped via a carefully planned detox.
-These substances include:
+While some substances will have milder withdrawals, others are known to have withdrawal periods so intense and possibly dangerous that they should always be stopped via a carefully planned detox, including:

 - Benzodiazepines like Xanax and Valium